 I attended a scientific high school.
+I was mainly interested in chemistry and biology but,

 there was the first quarantine for Covid and